focus0941/GoP/README.md

 # GoP
 Here you can find the newest version of GoP.
+Use lwjgl version 3.3.2.

 # Changes:
 • Fixed bug in MeshBuilder<br />